ktorch/ktorch/docs/build.rst

 ********

 The `makefile <https://github.com/ktorch/ktorch/blob/master/Makefile>`_ can be changed to suit preferences.
-Most likely, there are 3 main settings that may need to be changed in the file or specified on the command line.
+Most likely, there are 3 main settings that may need to be changed in the file itself or specified on the command line.

 CXX
 ^^^